-UPDATE: There are plenty of people who are pissed off about the fact that Target's recent Lilly Pulitzer collaboration sold out in stores and online within a matter of minutes.
+UPDATE: There are plenty of people who are pissed off about the fact that H&M's recent Balmain collaboration sold out in stores and online within a matter of minutes.
 But, even more infuriating was the fact that much of the collection reappeared online in a few more minutes.
 Below, we've republished an interview with one of these collaboration resellers who's been able to work the system to the benefit of her pocketbook, but the detriment of your closet.

 This story was originally published on October 25, 2013.